-Synaptic interface doesn’t support newer features like ratings and reviews.
+The synaptic interface doesn’t support newer features like ratings and reviews.
 So Ubuntu doesn’t install it by default.
-But Still, it is a powerful tool for performing various operations such as installing, upgrading or removing packages in a system.
+But Still, it is a powerful tool for performing various operations such as installing, upgrading, or removing packages in a system.
 Many Ubuntu-based distributions come preinstalled with synaptic.
 If it is not in your system you can install it by using the following command in the terminal –

 sudo apt-get install synaptic

 Using Synaptic package manager

 The package manager enables the user to install, to upgrade, or to remove software packages from GUI.
 To launch it click on System>administration>”synaptic package manager“.
 Next, it will ask user password once you enter it an interface will open like this –

 We can divide the main window into three sections.
 The first section is the package browser which is the left side of the window.
 In this section, you can search a package based on origin, architecture, custom filters, etc. The next section is the upper half of the right side of the window which displays a list of packages.
 And the last section is the lower half of the window which shows the description of the package that you select in the second section.